Experiential Learning (EXL) Programme

 Immediate impact

-– High-quality, ethical training for future development professionals
+– High-quality, ethical training for future and young development professionals

-– Better-prepared graduates entering the UN, NGOs, and donor institutionsDirect downstream impact
+– Better-prepared graduates entering the global development sectorDirect downstream impact

 – Financial and technical support to Global South CBOs